Syntx-09/Syntx-09/README.md

 - 👋 Hi, I’m @Syntx-09
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning python, Javascript
+- 🌱 I’m currently learning python, Javascript, PHP
 - 💞️ I’m looking to collaborate on open-source projects for fun
 - 📫 How to reach me ...